 What does therapy look like?

-Therapy is rarely a teenage boy’s first choice, and that’s understandable.
-Most young men don’t feel particularly excited to talk about their feelings with a stranger.
-Often they show up because something isn’t working: anger, anxiety, family change, feeling stuck, or spending more time checked out than engaged.
-I work primarily with adolescent boys, young men, and emerging adults in San Francisco, meeting each person where they’re at and taking things at a pace that actually fits them.
+Therapy is rarely anyone's first choice, and that's understandable.
+Many adolescents and adults alike don't feel particularly excited to talk about their feelings with a stranger.
+Folks often come to therapy because something isn't working anymore: anger, anxiety, depression, family change, feeling stuck, or spending more time checked out than engaged.

-My approach is relational and depth-oriented, grounded in genuine curiosity and respect for the client’s inner world.
-Therapy offers a dedicated space that most boys and young men don’t have elsewhere: a place to slow down, feel what’s actually happening, and make sense of their experience without pressure or judgment.
+My approach is relational and depth-oriented, grounded in genuine curiosity and respect for my client's inner world.
+Therapy offers a dedicated space that most people don't have: a place to slow down, feel what's actually happening, and make sense of their experiences without judgment.
 Trust, emotional awareness, and self-understanding begin to take shape in this container.

-Over time, this work supports a wider emotional range, a stronger sense of self, and greater steadiness in relationships... especially during periods of stress, loss, or transition.
+Over time, this work supports a wider emotional bandwidth, a stronger sense of self, and greater steadiness in relationships... especially during periods of stress, loss, or transition.

-Being a teenager today can be intense.
-Academic pressure, evolving social and family dynamics, and an always-on digital world all contribute.
-I work with teen boys who may be dealing with anxiety, anger, sadness, withdrawal, low motivation, or a sense of disconnection.
-Therapy offers a place to build emotional awareness, improve communication, and develop steadier ways of handling stress without forcing vulnerability before it’s ready.
+Being a teenager these days can be intense.
+Academic pressure, evolving social and family dynamics, and an always-on digital world name a few complicated factors.
+I work with adolescents who may be dealing with anxiety, anger, depression, withdrawal, low motivation, or a sense of disconnection.
+Therapy offers a place to build emotional awareness, improve communication, and develop steadier ways of handling stress without forcing vulnerability before it's ready.

-College and early adulthood can look “fine” from the outside while feeling precarious or uncertain on the inside.
-I work with young men navigating identity, relationships, motivation, grief, family change, and major life decisions.
-Our work focuses on self-engagement, exploration, and building the internal structure needed to handle pressure without shutting down or acting out.
+Adulthood can look "fine" from the outside while feeling precarious and uncertain on the inside.
+Folks I work with experience anxiety, depression, and anger.
+Through our work, clients engage with themes of identity, purpose, relationship and thought patterns, grief styles, and making life decisions.
+Our work focuses on self-engagement, personal exploration, and building the internal structure and responsibility needed to handle life without shutting down or lashing out.

 Children of Divorce (Adolescent & Adult)

-Divorce can leave lasting ripples.
-Loyalty binds, anger, grief, or a sense of having to grow up too quickly.
-I help clients make sense of these experiences, understand how they’ve shaped current patterns, and how to build more healthy and meaningful ways of relating moving forward.
+Divorce can leave lasting ripples: loyalty, triangulation, anger, loss, grief, or a sense of having to grow up too quickly.
+I help clients make sense of these experiences, understand how they've shaped current patterns or behavior, and how to build more healthy and meaningful relationships moving forward.

-Gaming and scrolling can be enjoyable and social, but when they become primary ways of coping they often start to take a toll on mood, motivation, sleep, school or work, and relationships.
+Gaming and scrolling can be enjoyable and social, but when they become primary ways of coping they often start to hijack mood, motivation, sleep, school or work, and relationships.
 In therapy, we explore what the screen is offering, what it may be protecting against, and how to build a fuller, more satisfying life offline at a realistic and sustainable pace.

 Life Transitions